WordPress/classic-editor/readme.txt

 * On network installations removed the restriction for only network activation.
 * Added support for network administrators to choose the default network-wide editor.
 * Fixed the settings link in the warning on network About screen.
-* Properly added the "Switch to Classic Editor" menu item to the Block Editor menu.
+* Properly added the "Switch to classic editor" menu item to the block editor menu.

 = 1.3 =
 * Fixed removal of the "Try Gutenberg" dashboard widget.
 * Fixed condition for displaying of the after upgrade notice on the "What's New" screen.
-Shown when the Classic Editor is selected and users cannot switch editors.
+Shown when the classic editor is selected and users cannot switch editors.

 = 1.2 =
 * Fixed switching editors from the Add New (post) screen before a draft post is saved.